|

 added another term to the convection-diffusion equation, effectively

-creating a third term, which they characterized as dispersion.
-Thus arose the
+creating a third term, which they referred to as dispersion term.
+Thus arose the third-order

 Ferrick's work was further enhanced by